MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 In the stage display, items are arranged alphabetically by default.
 You can sort or filter the items to find the ones you're interested in, or you can search for a specific item.
 Each item has one of the following labels depending on the comparison status:

 - **Not in source** – This item appears in the selected stage, but not in the source stage.
-This item can't be selected for deployment (since it doesn't exist in the source) and won’t be impacted during a deployment.
+This item can't be selected for deployment (since it doesn't exist in the source) and isn't impacted during a deployment.

 - **Different from source** – A difference was identified between this item and its paired item in the source stage.
-The difference could be a schema change to one of the items, property change like name (considering full path of folders if any), or deployment rules that were set for this item but haven’t been applied yet (requires deployment of the item).
+The difference could be any of several things:

+  - a schema change to one of the items
+  - property change, like a name change (considering full path of folders, if any)
+  - deployment rules that were set for this item but not applied yet (requires deployment of the item).

   After deployment, the item in the source stage overwrites the item in the target stage, regardless of where the change was made.

 - **Only in source** – A new item identified in the source stage.
-This item doesn't exist in the selected stage and therefore s as a placeholder with no item name in the first column (under ‘name’).
+This item doesn't exist in the selected stage and therefore s as a placeholder with no item name in the first column (under *name*).
 After deployment, this item will be cloned to this stage.

 - **Same as source** – No difference was identified between this item and its pair in the source stage.